ikebk/plentiful/readme.md

 # Plentiful

-A module that provides a block, listing the users from a third party service(https://reqres.in).
+A Drupal module that provides a block, listing the users from a third party service(https://reqres.in).

 ## Requirements
 - Drupal 9/10